Resources

 If This keyword is associated with a name it describes a simple donor

-who made a contribution.
+every donor with a keyword.
 Names which have never been

 |